telefonicaid/fiware-glancesync/scripts/getnids/README.rst

 that could be called to recover the information in any other python code.
 In the same way, there is implemented a specific Command-line Interface to execute the process.
 You can execute:

+The result obtained in the execution of the script, specially with the --wikitext option activated, will be used to generate the corresponding `FIWARE GE identification page`_.

 .. code::

      $ ./getnid.py -h